 As schools return and working patterns shift from a working at home model to an office based/home model for many, these changes in routine can throw up challenges and take a bit of getting used to.
 Focusing on work life balance is important, as we know things are likely to get busier.
-Planning ahead and becoming more mindful can certainly help achieve greater balance but also understanding about stress and how to keep it at bay may be key to sustained calm.
+Planning ahead and

 Stress is the activation that we experience when we face a demanding situation, a challenge or a danger.
 It can be an exam, a one-off workload or even a school trip.
 Our body kicks in with a fight or flight response.
 This requires a significant mobilisation of resources and cannot be sustained over time without affecting our health.
 Therefore, when these responses remain longer than is appropriate, we can become exhausted.